WDI Inspections In Little Rock

 Signs You Need a Professional WDI Inspection

-A Wood Destroying Insect inspection is a specialized assessment that goes beyond a general home walkthrough.
+A Wood Destroying Insect inspection is a focused assessment that goes beyond a general home walkthrough.
 Because subterranean termites and wood-boring beetles are common in central Arkansas, knowing the signs of their presence is vital for any prospective homebuyer or seller looking to protect their financial interests during a property transfer.

 - Visible mud tubes along the foundation walls or interior support piers, which serve as protected highways for subterranean termites moving into the structure.